Building Trading Strategies

 • Strategy Scope - Global (available for all accounts) or account-specific

-Step 2: Risk Management Rules
+Step 2: Risk Management

 Define your risk parameters (all optional):